Tuesday, June 26th, 2018

 Beginning this summer, In Common will include activities for story sharing, songwriting & performing, drum circles, cultural dance, communal meals, music classes in Willmar area schools, and other events designed with the community.
 With her experience writing and performing a wide range of musical styles, Kashimana believes that “music is the greatest communicator, and this project has the potential to be powerful!
 It can bring together the different cultures in Willmar and create songs that the community can enjoy, share, and pass on from generation to generation.”

 Conversations with many community members shaped the project.
-ACF asked, whose stories need to be told and more widely heard?
-What ideas do you have to make Willmar a better place to live?
+ACF asked, “whose stories need to be told and more widely heard?
+What ideas do you have to make Willmar a better place to live?”
 Each conversation gravitated toward community members’ hopes to foster understanding between people from different cultures.
 And as the project came into focus, the organizers realized that they wanted something very special: a composer who could guide people of all ages and abilities through the process of writing their own songs, so that the music would be a genuine reflection of Willmar and its people.
+In 2019 the newly created poems and songs will become something the whole community can access: a free, downloadable book, reflecting upon home and human experience, which the organizers envision will have value to Willmar long after this project ends.

 Community members envisioning the project and selecting the composer include Terry Brau, Mary Sawatzky, and Paula Uilscni Halvorson (Willmar Public Schools), Maggie Harp (Music Director & Educator), Jennifer Mendoza and Darlene Schroeder (Willmar Community Center), Leila Ismail (Journalist), Rev. Dale Handeen and Mary Lou Werner (Unitarian Universalist Church of Willmar), and John Jahr and Cynthia Koll Tengwall (West Central Singers).